payjoin/rust-payjoin/payjoin-cli/README.md

 Here's a minimal payjoin example using `payjoin-cli` with the `v2` feature connected to `bitcoind` on [regtest](https://developer.bitcoin.org/examples/testing.html#regtest-mode).
 This example uses [`nigiri`](https://github.com/vulpemventures/nigiri) to setup a regtest environment.

 Payjoin `v2` allows for transactions to be completed asynchronously.
 Thus the sender and receiver do not need to be online at the same time to payjoin.
-To make this work, we need a payjoin directory server and OHTTP relay.
 Learn more about how `v2` works [here](https://payjoin.org/docs/how-it-works/payjoin-v2-bip-77).

 To get started, install `nigiri`.
 Payjoin requires the sender and receiver each to have spendable [UTXOs](https://www.unchained.com/blog/what-is-a-utxo-bitcoin), so we'll create two wallets and fund each.